gramineproject/graphene/README.md

 (1) Build and run a Hello World program with Graphene on SGX

-- go to LibOS/shim/test/native, build the enclaves via command:
+- Go to LibOS/shim/test/native, build the enclaves via command:

       make SGX=1